-9.2.1 Plant, machinery, equipment and tooling (owned by the applicant/legal entity or leased by way of a financial lease, capitalised in the financial statements), at cost, will qualify.

-- 9.2.2 By way of example such plant, machinery and tooling include: - i.
-Jigs, Dies and Moulds; - ii.
-In-plant logistics (software and hardware); - iii.
-Raw material handling equipment (durable work holders excluding corrugated boxes); - iv.
-Production, testing and design equipment; and - v.
-Information technology (IT) equipment and supporting software, used in the manufacturing process.
+- 9.2.1 Plant, machinery, equipment and tooling (owned by the applicant/legal entity or leased by way of a financial lease, capitalised in the financial statements), at cost, will qualify. - 9.2.2 By way of example such plant, machinery and tooling include: - · Jigs, dyes and moulds; - · In-plant logistics (software and hardware); - · Raw material handling equipment; - · Fork Lifts; - · Production, testing and design equipment; and - ·Information technology (IT) equipment and supporting software, used in the manufacturing process.

-9.3 Second hand, refurbished or upgraded and installed plant, machinery, equipment and tooling
+9.3 Second-hand, refurbished and upgraded plant, machinery and tooling

-- 9.3.1 Only actual costs of second-hand, upgrading or refurbishing and installing plant, machinery, equipment and tooling may be considered. - 9.3.2 In this context, 'second-hand', 'refurbished' or 'upgraded' and 'installed' plant, machinery and tooling refers to those assets that have not been used previously by the applicant and have not formed the basis for receipt of any South African government incentive or grant. - 9.3.3 Any claim for second hand, refurbished or upgraded and installed plant, machinery and tooling assets must be accompanied by the Department's consulting engineer's asset verification assessment report or a dtic inspection report confirming the cost of the asset, as well as the invoice of the asset.
-The Department will accept the lower value of the consulting engineer's assessment report or the dtic inspection report or the invoice. - 9.3.4 All imported second-hand assets must be accompanied by an asset verification assessment report from the Department's appointed consulting engineer, certifying the level of technology to be equivalent or better than the level currently used in South Africa.
-The intention is to ensure that assets brought into the local industry are of an acceptable level of technology and is claimed against at fair value. - 9.3.5 Where an applicant/legal entity applies or claims for the refurbishment or upgrading and installation of plant, machinery or tooling, of which the legal entity is the owner, only the actual costs of upgrading or refurbishing may qualify. - 9.3.6 Second-hand plant, machinery, equipment or tooling may be regarded as qualifying investment assets provided they meet the following conditions:
+- 9.3.1 Only actual costs of second-hand, upgrading or refurbishing and installing plant, machinery, equipment and tooling may be considered. - 9.3.2 In this context 'second-hand', 'refurbished' or 'upgraded' and installed' plant, machinery and tooling refers to those assets that have not been used previously by the applicant, have not been previously owned by the related or connect party and have not formed the basis for receipt of any South African government incentive or grant. - 9.3.3 Any claim for second-hand, refurbished or upgraded and installed plant, machinery and tooling assets must be accompanied by the Department's consulting engineer's asset verification assessment report or a dtic inspection report confirming the cost of the asset, as well as the invoice of the asset.
+The Department will accept the lower value of the consulting engineer's assessment or the dtic inspection report or the invoice. - 9.3.4 All imported second-hand assets not previously owned by the related or connected party must be accompanied by an asset verification assessment report from the Department's appointed consulting engineer, certifying the level of technology to be equivalent or better than the level currently used in South Africa.
+The intention is to ensure that assets brought into the local industry are of an acceptable level of technology and is claimed against at fair value. - 9.3.5 Where an applicant/legal entity applies or claims for the refurbishment or upgrading and installation of plant, machinery or tooling, of which the legal entity is the owner, only the actual costs of upgrading or refurbishing may qualify. - 9.3.6 Second-hand plant, machinery, equipment or tooling may be regarded as qualifying investment assets provided they meet the following conditions: - 9.3.6.1 Those productive assets that will be second hand, upgraded or refurbished must be specified.
+Full motivation must be provided why the second hand assets should qualify in terms of the overall objectives of the MHCV-AIS as set out in these guidelines.
+In particular it should be motivated that the use of the 'second-hand' assets would but not limited to:

-- 9.3.6.1 Those productive assets that will be second hand, upgraded or refurbished must be specified.
-Full motivation must be provided why the second hand assets should qualify in terms of the overall objectives of the AIS as set out in these guidelines.
-In particular, it should be motivated that the use of the 'second-hand' assets would: - be technologically advantageous to the project; - provide for high standard production facilities; - lead to the manufacture of products that meet/exceed the quality standards required for sustained competitiveness in the global market; - have at least, a three (3) years productive life span for the purpose of use in the project; or have the same productive life span as a new asset where the productive life span of a new asset is less than three years. - 9.4 Approval of all assets set out above will be provisional pending the consulting engineer's assessment or dtic inspection report and recommendation at the claim assessment phase.
+- be technologically advantageous to the project; - provide for high standard production facilities; - lead to the manufacture of products that meet/exceed the quality standards required for sustained competitiveness in the global market; - have at least, a three (3) years productive life span for the purpose of use in the project; or have the same productive life span as a new asset where the productive life span of a new asset is less than three years.